mhaupt/basicode/README.md

 Use this to trigger a breakpoint during execution.
 When this subroutine is called, a dialogue box will open that displays the current call stack and the values of all variables and contents of all arrays.
+If, at the time the subroutine is called, the string `OC$` contains a BASICODE condition that evaluates to false, the breakpoint will not be triggered.
+If the string is undefined or empty at that time, that counts as the condition being true.

 ### Breakpoints With Selective Value Display: `GOSUB 964`